 Myasthenia gravis is an autoimmune disorder that impairs communication between nerves and muscles, resulting in episodes of muscle weakness.

-Myasthenia gravis is more common among women.
-It usually develops in women between the ages of 20 and 40.
+Myasthenia gravis is more common among younger women and older men.
+It usually develops in women between the ages of 20 and 40 and in men between the ages of 50 and 80.
 However, the disorder may affect men or women at any age.
 Rarely, it begins during childhood.

 Some people with myasthenia gravis do not have antibodies to acetylcholine receptors but have antibodies to an enzyme involved in the formation of the neuromuscular junction instead.
 These people may require different treatment.